ZyreApps/hydra/README.txt

 ## The Hydra Data Model

+This section describes the Hydra Data model, which underpins the rest of the design.

 A Hydra network consists of a set of self-identified *nodes*, which produce and share *posts*.
 A post is a piece of content (typically a photo or some text) with metadata.

 Every node has a self-generated UUID.
 The node configuration is held in hydra.cfg, which has this format: